-Aldous Huxley was born 26 July 1894, and died 22 November 1963.
+Aldous Huxley was born on 26 July 1894 and died on 22 November 1963.
 Aldous Huxley was an English writer, best known for his dystopian novel, Brave New World.
 He also edited the magazine Oxford Poetry.
 Huxley was a humanist, pacifist, and satirist, who was also well known for his advocacy and consumption of psychedelic drugs.

 15 Aldous Huxley Quotes

 - The propagandist’s purpose is to make one set of people forget that certain other sets of people are human.

 - Every man’s memory is his private literature.

 - There are things known and there are things unknown, and in between are the doors of perception.